vnsny-bia/VisitContactTrace/README.md

 \* Many users may work with data systems that store patient/staff name in two columns (first name & last name).
 Those users should consider concatenating those columns prior to uploading the data into the application.

-The columns in the dataset can be in any particular order.
+The columns in the dataset can be in any order.
 However, PATIENT_NAME, STAFF_NAME, and VISIT_DATE are required columns and must be spelled exactly as specified.
 The VisitContactTrace application will ignore any columns names that do not exactly match those documented here.
 It is highly recommended that PATIENT_ID and STAFF_ID are derived from a data source that treats these fields as a unique key - i.e., that these columns uniquely identify a specific patient or staff member.
 When PATIENT_ID and STAFF_ID are provided, the application relies on the underlying integrity of these fields in order to produce accurate contact tracing.
 If either of these columns are not available, the application will use the PATIENT_NAME and STAFF_NAME columns to uniquely identify a patient and staff member, respectively.
 Thus, in the absence of PATIENT_ID and STAFF_ID columns users should be careful to address inconsistencies in spelling, use of upper- and lower- case letters, use of extraneous spaces, and the order of first and last names for the names contained in PATIENT_NAME and STAFF_NAME.
 For example, "Lillian Wald", "lillian wald", "Wald, Lillian", and "Lillian  Wald" (with 2 spaces between first and last name instead of one) would all be treated as different individuals.
 Similarly, ["Hazel Johnson-Brown"](https://en.wikipedia.org/wiki/Hazel_Johnson-Brown) and "Hazel Johnson Brown" (not hyphenated) would be treated as different individuals as well.

 ### Renaming data columns

-The user interface for uploading data will raise an error if the user attempts to submit a data file without the required columns.The user interface allows users the option to rename columns with the correct spelling.
+The user interface for uploading data will raise an error if the user attempts to submit a data file without the required columns.
+The user interface allows users the option to rename columns with the correct spelling.

 # Using the Application